Achievable logoAchievable logo

 **IAR Products and Practice Content is not required for IARs dual-registered as agents because this information is covered in agent-based CE (discussed below).

-Agents are also subject to annual CE requirements, but they are imposed by the Financial Industry Regulatory Authority (FINRA), not NASAA.
-You’re preparing for an NASAA exam, so you are unlikely to encounter test questions on agent CE requirements.
+Agents also have annual CE requirements, but those are imposed by FINRA (not NASAA).
+Because you’re preparing for an NASAA exam, you’re unlikely to see test questions on agent CE requirements.

 Key points